Nexfinity/CakeyBot-Wiki/placeholders.md

 ## Forum/Thread Posts/Comments

+`{closethread}` - Closes/archives the thread to prevent new replies/comments.
+`{lockthread}` - Locks the thread so that only moderators can open/unlock it.
+`{deletethread}` - Deletes the thread entirely.

-> Using these placeholders will prevent the message from being triggered inside of ALL non-thread channels.
+> Using the thread placeholders *below* will prevent the message from being triggered inside of ALL non-thread channels.
 {.is-warning}

 `{originalpostonly}` - Only trigger for the original post in a thread.